Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 kubectl get svc neo4j -w
 ```

-One we have an IP address we can navigate to it on port `7474` and enter the default neo4j username and password.
+Once we have an IP address we can navigate to it on port `7474` and enter the default neo4j username and password.

 ![Neo4j setup](images/neo4j_setup_1.png)